NAPLAN Marking FAQ Page

 Home-Based Marker

-NESA - Teachers will require a eTAMS number (NSW teacher accreditation number) to login.
+A: Teachers will require an eTAMS number (NSW teacher accreditation number) to login.
+The following procedure is for teachers without an eTAMS number to complete the NESA course:

 A: The recruitment process for NAPLAN marking is slightly different depending on whether or not you have marked with us before.